Customized tours for all ages and audiences

 - Undergraduate and graduate students- learn about TACC visualization services, training, and research opportunities.

-- Walk-ins- the TACC Visualization Laboratory (Vislab) welcomes small groups (1-5 people), Monday-Friday from 10am-3pm.
-Ask the proctor on duty for a 10-minute overview.
+- Walk-ins - the TACC Visualization Laboratory (Vislab) welcomes small groups (1-5 people), Monday-Friday from 10am-3pm.
+A proctor or staff member will provide a 10-minute overview.
 Please note: If the laboratory is in use during time of your visit, you may be asked to schedule a tour or return at a later time.